 •This is especially helpful for those bits which have undergone so much re-writing that the new version is next to impossible for you to re-memorize.

-Most comics and speakers either stand down center near the audience their entire act or pace nervously back-and-forth to no purpose.
-In 2005, I created a half-hour video that replicates what I teach during the initial 30 minutes of these Workshops.
+Most comics and speakers spend their entire performance in the middle of the stage nearest the audience and/or pace nervously back-and-forth to no purpose.
+In 2005, I began creating a 42 minute video that replicates what I teach during the initial 30 minutes of these Workshops.
 I challenge you to begin putting these techniques to use the very next time you appear on stage.

 Part One: “Upstage vs. Downstage” (6:14) plays a single chapter as one clip.